uqbar-dao/dev-suite/readme.md

 # Ziggurat

 Ziggurat is the Uqbar developer suite.
-It contains code for the Gall apps required to simulate the ZK-rollup to Ethereum, to sequence transactions in order to run a town, and the user application suite: the `%wallet` for chain writes, the `%indexer` for chain reads, and `%uqbar`, a unified read-write interface.
+It contains code for the Gall apps required to simulate the ZK rollup to Ethereum, to sequence transactions in order to run a town, and the user application suite: the `%wallet` for chain writes, the `%indexer` for chain reads, and `%uqbar`, a unified read-write interface.

 ## Contents